opvia/product-challenge/README.md

 #### FAQS

-- Can I use typescript? - yes, use whatever setup you'd like
 - Can I change the structure/content of the raw data? - yes feel free to, but don't feel obligated to (this is a product not and engineering challenge)
-- These linter warnings are annoying! - change them

 #### Any questions